James5979/literate-devops-site/content/portfolio/kubernetes/documentation.md

 kubectl explain ReplicaSet
 ```

-Show the documentation for the spec of a `ReplicaSet`:
+Show the documentation for the `spec` dictionary within a `ReplicaSet`:

 ```shell
 kubectl explain ReplicaSet.spec
 ```

-You can optionally choose to display the output with nested fields:
+You can optionally choose to display this output as nested fields instead:

 ```shell
 kubectl explain ReplicaSet.spec --recursive